 Brands still struggle to effectively measure email ROI

-Only around 30% of brands think they are able to measure their email marketing ROIs well.
+Only around 30% of brands think they can measure their email marketing ROIs well.
 Around 32% can measure it adequately, and around 38% poorly or very poorly.
 This may be because most brands haven’t yet developed and executed sophisticated email marketing programs, or a sign that brands don’t consider measuring email ROIs to be a top priority due to the well-known high-ROIs.

 The most sophisticated email marketing programs generate lower ROIs